glassonion1/logz/README.md

 https://github.com/glassonion1/logz/tree/main/example

 ## How logs are grouped
-The logz leverages the grouping feature of GCP Cloud Logging(a.ka.
+The logz leverages the grouping feature of GCP Cloud Logging(a.k.a.
 Stackdriver Logging).
 See following references for more details.
 * https://godoc.org/cloud.google.com/go/logging#hdr-Grouping_Logs_by_Request